Table of Contents

 Currently only Bio-Rad and Stilla export files are supported.
 Select or create a new experiment on the experiments tab.
 Create a new run and provide the results or overview file at "Import Digital Data Overview" and the files with the raw well data at "Import Digital Data Wells".
 Although import without an overview file is possible, naming samples and targets will be very laborious and not recommended.

-Last, data for all the samples, targets and thermal cycling conditions have to be added using the edit button on the respective elements.
+Last, data for all the samples, targets and thermal cycling conditions have to be added or supplemented after raw data import using the edit button on the respective elements.

 RDML-TableShaper is a tool to shape tables with amplification data for the import with RDML-tools.
 This is error-prone and second best to original RDML export by the machine.
 As some machines do not offer RDML export, TableShaper might help.
-Most qPCR machines export Excel files.
-Please convert them by opening in Excel (Microsoft) or Calc (Libre Office), selecting the table with the amplification data and save as tab separated text file.
+All qPCR machines enable the export of the fluorescence data per cycle, although some only export into a text file format.
+Note that the exported data have to be corrected for the technical background and, if used, the internal reference fluorescence (e.g. ROX) but should NOT be corrected for the fluorescence baseline.
+If the machine exports Excel files, please convert them by opening in Excel (Microsoft) or Calc (Libre Office), selecting the table with the amplification data and save as tab separated text file.
 The tab separated text file can be modified using TableShaper.

 1. The table separators have to be identified on the first tab.
 If it does not work out automatically, the separator has to be selected manually.
 The table columns need to be recognized in the table below.